Cordalba

-The town was founded in 1896 and played an important role in the sugar workers strike of 1911.

 Geography

 The town is adjacent to the Isis Highway, 327 km from the state capital, Brisbane and 42 km south west of the regional centre of Bundaberg.

 The Loggers Creek runs through the township which is situated next to the Cordalba State Forest.
-With rugged hills of open eucalypt woodland, this park is an adventurer's retreat.
-It protects several species such as possums and gliders which are nocturnal, and activities include many mountain biking and walking trails and birdwatching during the day.
+With rugged hills of open eucalypt woodland, this state forest protects several species such as possums and gliders which are nocturnal.
+It provides activities include many mountain biking and walking trails and birdwatching during the day.

 Climate

 Cordalba has a subtropical climate with wet, hot summers and mild winters.

-Culture and community

-Typical of a small rural township, entertainment in Cordalba is centered on local school events and social events at the Commercial Hotel.
-Cordalba State School is a co-educational school, located in township.
-The school has 85 students enrolled from Prep to Year Six, the Cordalba State School was established in 1894.

-It is typical for families to spend time in the 'Cordalba State Forest' and go for bike rides along the Joey Traill.
-With rugged hills of open eucalypt woodland, this park is an adventurer's retreat.
-You can spotlight for possums and gliders at night and go mountain biking or birdwatching during the day.

 History

 Workers gather at the Cordalba camp site near Maryborough during the Sugar Workers strike of 1911.
 Workers wanted an eight-hour day and higher wages.
 Tents appear in the background.

 The original inhabitants of the area were the Kabi (or Kabi Kabi) tribe of aboriginal people living a traditional lifestyle focused on native foods of the area, and fishing in nearby streams, rivers and the sea.
 Their legacy can be seen in the name "Cordalba" meaning "place of the koalas".

 Isis River Provisional School opened in 1881.
 In 1893 it was renamed Abingdon Provisional School.
 On 22 January 1894 it was renamed Cordalba Provisional School.
 On 24 January 1901 it became Cordalba State School.

-In 1895, Charles Holmes built the original Cordalba Hotel.
+In 1895, Charles Holmes opened the first Cordalba Hotel.

+The town played an important role in the sugar workers strike of 1911.